 In a recent training workshop conducted by The Mentoring Group, almost all the high-potential, high-performing mentees selected as their top development goal: To become more strategic.

 In a nutshell, strategic refers to the "what and why" and tactical refers to the "how."

-Strategic thinking, planning, and actions reflect the doer's ability to consider the big picture, recognize patterns and trends, honor priorities, anticipate issues, predict outcomes, and have smart alternatives to fall back upon.
-Strategic issues deal with overriding mission and purpose, why the organization exists, how it makes a difference that others don't or can't make, and where it will be in the future.
+Strategy thinking, planning, and actions reflect the doer's ability to consider the big picture, recognize patterns and trends, honor priorities, anticipate issues, predict outcomes, and have smart alternatives to fall back upon.
+Issues deal with overriding mission and purpose, why the organization exists, how it makes a difference that others don't or can't make, and where it will be in the future.